 Senior privileges are just that, privileges.
-There is no expectation that students who receive discipline for serious events are entitled to any senior privilege.
+There is no expectation that students who receive discipline are entitled to any senior privilege.
 Any or all senior privileges may be removed from individuals or groups at the discretion of the Administration.
 Privileges available to senior students in good standing include:

-- Wearing college sweatshirts or t-shirts on Fridays - Daily college shirts can be worn after Easter break - Full free dress begins May 1st - Choosing and playing approved music using the system in Serra Court on Fridays - Sitting as designated tables for "seniors only" in the Dining Hall and Serra Court - Seniors dismissed from assemblies and liturgies prior to other classes - Chair seating when available at Liturgies, if responsibility is taken to help set up and/or clean up - Senior parking Painting Fundraiser more information will be provided closer to the date - Option for not taking finals in the 2nd semester, based on the guidelines for Senior Finals privileges.
+- Wearing college sweatshirts or t-shirts on Fridays - Daily college shirts can be worn after Easter break - Full free dress begins on the first full week of May. - Choosing and playing approved music using the system in Serra Court on Fridays - Seniors dismissed from assemblies and liturgies prior to other classes - Chair seating when available at Liturgies, if responsibility is taken to help set up and/or clean up - Senior parking painting fundraiser - Option for not taking finals in the 2nd semester, based on the guidelines for Senior Finals privileges.

-Smoking
+Smoking/Vaping

 It is the policy of the Diocese of Sacramento's Catholic School Department that smoking will not be allowed at any school function or anywhere on school premises.
-A student found smoking will be suspended.
-(Smoking includes, but is not limited to any tobacco products, smokeless tobacco, electronic cigarettes, Juuls, vapes/vapor type equipment with nicotine, non-nicotine, or other illegal substances, in addition to any item that may create an aerosol, liquid, vapor or smoke in any manner.)
+A student found smoking or vaping will be suspended. ("Smoking" means, but is not limited to, use of tobacco products, smokeless tobacco, electronic cigarettes, Juuls, vapes/vapor type equipment with nicotine, non-nicotine, or other illegal substances, in addition to any item that may create an aerosol, liquid, vapor or smoke in any manner).
+Cameras will log all students entry and exiting the bathrooms at the time the sensors go off.